Albert And Elaine Borchard Foundation Inc

 For General Grants (Invitation Only):

 The foundation does not accept unsolicited grant requests.
-The Board of Directors identifies and invites organizations to submit proposals.
-If your organization is invited to apply, you will be asked to complete an online application including:
+The Board of Directors identifies and invites organisations to submit proposals.
+If your organisation is invited to apply, you will be asked to complete an online application including:

 • Detailed project description and objectives